 And can I just take a minute to say how much I love when companies put such thought and effort into their packaging?
 I mean, gardeners all want and need to buy seeds at one point or another, but having them come in a beautiful seed pack just makes it that much more fun.

-If you have any boring seed packs of your own, or if you collect your own seeds and find yourself running out of places to put them, I have a free printable seed pack that you can find HERE to elevate your own gardening this coming season!
+If you have any boring seed packs of your own, or if you collect your own seeds and find yourself running out of places to put them, I have a free printable seed pack that you can receive by email (below) to elevate your own gardening this coming season!

 I also set my new green transferware plate along with another I had found previously together on the top shelf inside the cabinet, and added some vintage class honey jars as well.